 Bamboo sheets have been increasing in popularity in recent years – and for good reason.
-They are sustainable, softer than cotton and linen, naturally antimicrobial, and moisture absorbing.
+They are sustainable, softer than cotton and linen, naturally hypoallergenic, and moisture absorbing.
 They also keep you cool in summer and warm in winter.
 Need we say more?
 Many people may have heard about the superior benefits of bamboo sheets, however, many more are likely to be unsure of exactly what they should be looking out for when they are buying their own bamboo sheets for the first time.
 In recent years, more and more brands are creating bamboo bedding products.
 However, not all bamboo sheets are created equal.
 We created this simple guide to help you decode the labels and choose the best bamboo sheets that give you the beauty sleep you deserve.

 There are four varieties of bamboo fabric on the market now.
 Three varieties of bamboo fabric are the different manufacturing generations of regenerated cellulosic fiber (AKA.
 Rayon): viscose, modal, lyocell.
 Regenerated cellulosic fibers are manufactured by taking raw cellulose, AKA. plant fiber – like bamboo or eucalyptus, and then taking it through a chemical process to turn it into a fabric.
 The different generations have vastly different environmental impacts and chemicals used, and it’s important to pay attention to which type of fabric you are getting, as we will discuss in detail below.
 The other variety of bamboo fabric on the market is a raw bamboo linen fiber – which is strong but not soft or very suitable for sleeping.